sraj/Swift-SRWebClient/README.md

 2. NSOperationQueue and NSBlockOperation to execute web requests, using which we can have a elegant way to set queuePriority, threadPriority, qualityOfService and cancel any particular Operation or all the Operations in OperationQueue.

+3. Provides functions to Image/`multipart/form-data` data to be sent

-3. Function chaining provides us to chain methods and provides more expressive code to make web requests.
+4. Function chaining provides us to chain methods and provides more expressive code to make web requests.

-4. Json deserialize, when any response is a valid JSON object, otherwise return the actaul response data as string.
+5. Json deserialize, when any response is a valid JSON object, otherwise return the actaul response data as string.

-5. Headers, Timeout Interval can be set and controlled for each request.
+6. Headers, Timeout Interval can be set and controlled for each request.

+7. Test cases for all the functionalities

 ### Success and Failure Closures